 Feelings are meant to move us to action because our mind has decided something needs our attention.
 Focusing on and accurately naming the feelings present can often relieve our minds of the need to keep nagging us for attention.
 It can be incredibly helpful immediately!

 But there are many more benefits than just this.
-A big one is when we're having a conflict of some kind.
-To be able to describe our feelings 'cleanly' - that is without embedding judgments in them - has a powerfully positive impact on conflict.
+A big one is to be able to describe our feelings 'cleanly' - that is without embedding judgments in them.
+This has a powerful positive impact on conflict.

-For example a friend might have done something that I interpreted as belittling towards me.
-If I say 'I feel belittled' I'm creating two problems.
-First, I'm embedding an accusation in my statement, so my friend can't open her heart to me without accepting a criticism at the same time.
-We all know how hard that is to do.
+For example a friend might have done something that you interpret as belittling.
+If you say 'I feel belittled' it creates two problems.
+First, you're creating an accusation in your statement, so your friend can't open her heart to you without accepting a criticism at the same time, and we all know how hard that is to do.

-The second problem is that I'm not actually naming the feeling.
+The second problem is that you're not actually naming the feeling.
 'Belittled' isn't actually a feeling at all, it's an interpretation or assessment of an event.
 So if we stop there and don't get to the feeling itself, we miss out on the powerful effect of truly recognising our emotions.

-If instead I say 'I feel hurt and disconnected from you' that's much more powerful.
-Firstly because my own mind can relax as I've recognised what's going on.
-And secondly because my friend, who loves me, can immediately open her heart and express sorrow at what happened because she doesn't have to swallow a criticism before doing that.
+If instead you say 'I feel hurt and disconnected from you' that's much more powerful.
+Firstly because your own mind can relax as you've recognised what's going on.
+And secondly because your friend, who loves you, can immediately open her heart and express sorrow at what happened because she doesn't have to swallow a criticism before doing that.
 We feel closer and more connected.

 Can you see the power in this?

 Several of the Flourish tools involve identifying what you're feeling, so this handy little download is a great help to have on hand if you're planning to use them.
 And if you do the Flourishing Life Blueprint online program you'll need to download it too, as this program includes and uses all of the Flourish tools.